Google Play Books alternatives

 2018.
 Android e-Readers can no longer access Google Play

-Google has implemented a new security policy that is causing difficulties for users trying to access the Google Play Store on their Android e-readers.
-Many popular brands in Asia and Europe lack an official license for Google Play and instead rely on loading the framework and app store independently.
-However, this approach is no longer sufficient due to the updated policy.
-Existing e-reader users who have already linked their Google accounts before March 16th, 2018, should not encounter any issues.
-On the other hand, individuals who have recently purchased a new Android e-reader or have restored their existing one to factory settings will no longer be able to access the Play Store.
+Google has introduced a new security policy that is blocking users from accessing the Google Play Store on an Android e-reader.
+Dozens of popular brands in Asia and Europe do not have an official license for Google Play; instead, they only load the framework and the app store.
+Previously, this was sufficient, but not anymore.
+If you have an existing e-reader and linked your Google account before March 16th, 2018, you should be fine.
+However, if you have recently purchased a new Android e-reader or reset your existing one to factory settings, you will no longer be able to access the Play Store.

 2018.
 Google Play audiobooks get Smart Resume and bookmarks